-Iowa’s offensive line in 2022 battled inexperience as the Hawkeyes started the season with just one junior and one senior among the players in the rotation.
+The offensive line battled inexperience in 2022 as Iowa started the season with just one junior and one senior among the players in the rotation.
 Sophomore Mason Richman started all 13 games and earned honorable mention All-Big Ten honors.
 Iowa’s usual starting line-up included one senior, three sophomores and one redshirt freshman.

 In his first season on the Hawkeye staff, Barnett coached an offensive line led by unanimous consensus All-America center Tyler Linderbaum.
 Linderbaum was the Rimington-Pace Big Ten Offensive Lineman of the Year and was recognized as the best center in the nation as the recipient of the Rimington Trophy.
-In addition, senior guard Kyler Schott earned second-team All-Big Ten honors.
+In addition, guard Kyler Schott earned second-team all-conference honors.

 Linderbaum was selected in the first round of the 2022 NFL Draft, taken as the 25th selection by Baltimore.
 In addition, Schott (Tampa Bay) signed a free agent contract immediately following the draft.
 Linderbaum earned the starting position in Baltimore and was named to All-Rookie teams for his play.